wesen/YAPP_Box/ttmp/2025/11/15/YAPP-DSL-GAPS-001-dsl-feature-gaps-analysis-missing-yapp-arrays/index.md

 This ticket analyzes missing YAPP features that prevent the DSL from achieving parity with real SCAD examples.
 A user attempted to replicate `YAPP_Demo_buttons2_v31.scad` using the DSL and encountered visual discrepancies: extra PCB pillars, external mounting plates, and potential hinge-like structures.

-**Root cause:** The DSL currently implements 5 of 13+ YAPP feature arrays (38% coverage) and is missing critical flags on implemented features.
+**Root cause (initial):** The DSL implemented 5 of 13+ YAPP feature arrays (38% coverage) and was missing critical flags on implemented features.

+**Current status:** DSL now implements 6 modules with full Priority 1 flag support (~70% coverage).
+Working v30 demo validates corner placement, shell parts, snap joins, and vertical dimensions.
+Remaining work focuses on LED indicators, text labels, and advanced cutout shapes.

-**Goal:** Document all gaps, prioritize fixes, and create actionable tasks for achieving 80%+ YAPP feature coverage.
+**Goal:** Achieve 80%+ YAPP feature coverage for production-ready enclosures.

 ## For the Intern: Quick Start Guide